Toenail infections are common. If you have one, your toenail changes colour and it can be uncomfortable, but there are many ways of treating it.

 You might notice the following symptoms:

-- you have spots or stripes on the nail
+- you have white or yellow spots or stripes on the nail

 - the nail has crumbling edges